British Cycling eyes strategic overhaul ahead of Tokyo Olympics - Cycling Weekly

 British Cycling appointed Park as performance director from his previous role heading up British Sailing’s elite programme in December 2016.
 For much of his tenure since then he has been keen to manage expectations of Britain’s medal haul in Tokyo.
 It was no different in Berlin.

-He said the road races and time trials in Tokyo should also present Britain with good medal opportunities.
+Park said the road races and time trials in Tokyo should also present Britain with good medal opportunities.
 “I think the road race will be absolutely brutal.
 If it’s hot, which it could well be, it will be the hardest one-day event we have seen for sure.
 And therefore you could see the finish line up the final climb with five riders.
-You could see the situation where there are 10 people get to the finish line in total,” he said.
+You could see the situation where there are 10 people get to the finish line in total.”

 Park said he expected it to suit the likes of the Yates brothers, or Geraint Thomas or Chris Froome “on their best days” but that a lot of that performance would depend on how they came out of their road season calendars.